ipa-lab/hackingBuddyGPT/README.md

 ## Setup and Usage

-You'll need:

-1. a vulnerable virtual machine, I am currenlty using [Lin.Security.1](https://www.vulnhub.com/entry/linsecurity-1,244/) as a target.
-    - start-up the virtual machine, note the used username, password and IP-address
+We try to keep our python dependencies as light as possible.
+This should allow for easier experimentation.
+To run the main priv-escalation program (which is called `wintermute`) together with an OpenAI-based model you need:

-2. an OpenAI API account, you can find the needed keys [in your account page](https://platform.openai.com/account/api-keys)
+1. an OpenAI API account, you can find the needed keys [in your account page](https://platform.openai.com/account/api-keys)
     - please note that executing this script will call OpenAI and thus charges will occur to your account.
 Please keep track of those.
+2. a potential target that is accessible over SSH.
+You can either use a deliberately vulnerable machine such as [Lin.Security.1](https://www.vulnhub.com/entry/) or a security benchmark such as our [own priv-esc benchmark](https://github.com/ipa-lab/hacking-benchmark).

-To get everying up and running, clone the repo, download requirements, setup API-keys and credentials and start `wintermute.py`:
+To get everything up and running, clone the repo, download requirements, setup API-keys and credentials and start `wintermute.py`:

 ~~~ bash
 # clone the repository